-The following tables set forth certain of NTIC's selected consolidated financial data as of the dates and for the years indicated.
+The following tables set forth certain of NTIC's selected consolidated financial data as of the dates and for the fiscal years indicated.
 The selected consolidated financial data was derived from NTIC's consolidated financial statements.
-The audited consolidated financial statements as of August 31, 2018 and 2017 and for the fiscal years ended August 31, 2018 and 2017 are included elsewhere in this report.
-The audited consolidated financial statements as of August 31, 2016, 2015 and 2014 are not included in this report.
+The audited consolidated financial statements as of August 31, 2020 and 2019 and for the fiscal years ended August 31, 2020 and 2019 are included elsewhere in this report.
+The audited consolidated financial statements as of August 31, 2018, 2017, and 2016 and for the fiscal years ended August 31, 2018, 2017, and 2016 are not included in this report.
+Information regarding accounting changes and material uncertainties are included in "Part II.
+Item 7.
+Management's Discussion and Analysis of Financial Condition and Results of Operations."
 Historical results are not necessarily indicative of the results to be expected for any future period.
+All share and per share data have been adjusted for all periods presented to reflect the two-for-one stock split effective June 28, 2019.